imperva/dsfkit/modules/azurerm/agent-gw/README.md

 * Terraform, refer to [versions.tf](versions.tf) for supported versions.
 * An Azure account.
 * Network access to Management server (MX) on port 8083 (API and WebConsole)
-* Configure programmatic deployment for the desired version of Imperva DAM by [enabling it on the relevant image from the Azure Marketplace](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/LegalTermsSkuProgrammaticAccessBlade/legalTermsSkuProgrammaticAccessData~/%7B%22product%22%3A%7B%22publisherId%22%3A%22imperva%22%2C%22offerId%22%3A%22imperva-dam-v13%22%2C%22planId%22%3A%22securesphere-imperva-dam-13-2%22%2C%22standardContractAmendmentsRevisionId%22%3Anull%2C%22isCspEnabled%22%3Afalse%7D%7D).
+* Configure programmatic deployment for the desired version of Imperva DAM by [enabling it on the relevant image from the Azure Marketplace](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/LegalTermsSkuProgrammaticAccessBlade/legalTermsSkuProgrammaticAccessData~/%7B%22product%22%3A%7B%22publisherId%22%3A%22imperva%22%2C%22offerId%22%3A%22imperva-dam-v14%22%2C%22planId%22%3A%22securesphere-imperva-dam-14%22%2C%22standardContractAmendmentsRevisionId%22%3Anull%2C%22isCspEnabled%22%3Atrue%7D%7D).
+For DAM LTS version, use [DAM LTS Azure Marketplace image](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/LegalTermsSkuProgrammaticAccessBlade/legalTermsSkuProgrammaticAccessData~/%7B%22product%22%3A%7B%22publisherId%22%3A%22imperva%22%2C%22offerId%22%3A%22imperva-dam-v14-lts%22%2C%22planId%22%3A%22securesphere-imperva-dam-14%22%2C%22standardContractAmendmentsRevisionId%22%3Anull%2C%22isCspEnabled%22%3Atrue%7D%7D).

 **NOTE:** In case you are not yet an Imperva customer, [please contact our team](https://www.imperva.com/contact-us/).